michael2012z/BitBible/markdown/KJV/files/Exod.md

 28. And thou shalt make the staves of shittim wood, and overlay them with gold, that the table may be borne with them.

-29. And thou shalt make the dishes thereof, and spoons thereof, and covers thereof, and bowls thereof, to cover withal: of pure gold shalt thou make them.to…: or, to pour out withal
+29. And thou shalt make the dishes thereof, and spoons thereof, and covers thereof, and bowls thereof, to cover withal: of pure gold shalt thou make them.

 30. And thou shalt set upon the table shewbread before me alway.